HIP-179: External Transaction Signing for SDK and other clients

 hedera_sendTransaction

 This JSON-RPC method signs a transaction and then submits it to the hedera network.
-It is expected there will be some operation on the other end to validate the signature, possibly including user approval.
+It is expected there will be some operation on the other end to process the signature, possibly including user approval.

 An example not specifying a specific key